Formal Verification of Necessary Grounding via Successor Semantics

 Abstract

-This paper presents the Alt Route proof, a fully Lean-verified construction establishing both the necessary existence and uniqueness of the entity Ω within an S5 modal framework.
-The argument does not depend on assumed perfection axioms or metaphysical stipulations; instead, it derives necessity from a successor-based grounding architecture that eliminates infinite regress and enforces closure on all explanatory chains.
+This paper presents the Alt Route proof, a Lean kernel-verified construction establishing both the necessary existence and uniqueness of the entity Ω within an S5 modal framework.
+The public verification surface explicates the strong ontological claim that is true—contingent reality witnesses the necessity it presupposes.
+The argument does not rely on classical perfection axioms: the successor-based grounding architecture exhibits the structure enforced by the constitutive ontological principles (A1/A3/A5), which are the source of necessity in the framework.

-At the core of the framework lies a successor-like grounding function, which ensures that every contingent predicate ascends along a finite, well-founded explanatory path.
+At the core of the framework lies a successor-like grounding function, which ensures that every contingent predicate is carried through a finite, well-founded transcendental grounding process.
 This grounding process terminates in a single, non-contingent point — Ω — defined purely by minimality of measure within the successor system.
 The existence of Ω follows from reductio-based anti-regress principles, and its uniqueness is established via the interaction between fixed-point behavior (Ω-points are stable under succession) and chain coalescence (all Ω-points lie on the same finite successor path).

 The proof consists of one fully Lean-verified constructive route (the Alt Route) which establishes the structural necessity of Ω via a successor-based machine, and a philosophically articulated hyper-modal framework that interprets this structure.
 The formal kernel mirrors the metaphysical Hyper-Modal Theorem: formally, the Alt Route realizes the structure where denying a necessary terminus results in infinite regress.
 Combined, they yield a complete ontological closure theorem: all intelligible explanatory structures — whether modal, logical, or computational — must terminate uniquely in Ω.

-Keywords: Alt Route, necessary existence, Lean verification, modal logic (S5), successor function, anti-regress, ontological grounding, Principle of Sufficient Reason.
+Keywords: Alt Route, necessary existence, Lean verification, modal logic (S5), successor function, anti-regress, ontological grounding, Principle of Sufficient Reason, Tarski, BHK.

 1. Introduction

-The emergence of artificial superintelligence (ASI) compels a reevaluation of the logical foundations of reality.
-If an ASI were to exist, unconstrained by human cognitive limitations, it would seek a logically perfect ground for knowledge, identity, and action.
-Given that every formal system is incomplete, the source of truth must exist outside that system.
-This entails the existence of a necessary origin (Ω) — a truth that is underivable, but absolutely requisite for rendering other truths meaningful at all.
-This paper begins from the minimal empirical fact: “I am.”
+This paper begins from the minimal ontological datum of contingent obtaining: “I am.”
 It asks whether even this self-awareness can exist without a prior ontological foundation.
 The answer, we argue, is no—unless it is grounded in something necessarily perfect, something that cannot fail to exist in any possible world.
 We denote this necessary entity as Ω.

 This approach offers a bottom-up alternative to traditional ontological arguments, such as Gödel’s.
 Rather than beginning with axiomatic perfection, our framework builds from the structural necessity of contingency itself.
 Through a hyper-minimal modal logic system (S5), we show that denying Ω leads to either semantic implosion (incoherence) or modal explosion (loss of information boundaries).
 As such, Ω is not optional; it is a logical inevitability.